dondeng/dondeng.github.io/_posts/2015-09-26-Creating-a-Testing-PostgreSQL-Server.md

 {{ more }}

-RDS offers numerous advactages that include but not limited to:
+RDS offers numerous advantages that include but not limited to:

  - Automated backups and point in time recovery ability
  - Multi-AZ availability (redundancy)